EzraKlukas/zero_force_controller/README.md

      product 0x00000001
 ```

-The application uses one EtherCAT master and one process-data domain for all
-three slaves.
+The readiness gate expects exactly these three slaves, with the master link up,
+the process-data domain complete, both slave configs online and operational,
+the ClearPath drive Operation Enabled, CSP displayed, and valid ELM samples.

 ## ELM3604 X1-X3

 X1/channel 1, X2/channel 2, and X3/channel 3 are configured for the three load
 cell axes.
-The ELM PDO assignment is intentionally limited to:
+The application maps:

 ```text
 TxPDO 0x1A00: channel-1 status